TheKoola/eosstracker/doc/EOSS-Bare-Metal-Install-Ubuntu22.md

 # Grab the hotspot SSID and put that into the WWW home directory for display on the main web page
 if [ -f /etc/NetworkManager/system-connections/Hotspot ]; then
-    awk -F"=" '/^ssid=/ {print $2;}' /etc/NetworkManager/system-connections/Hotspot > /eosstracker/www/nodeid.txt
+    /bin/awk -F"=" '/^ssid=/ {print $2;}' /etc/NetworkManager/system-connections/Hotspot > /eosstracker/www/nodeid.txt
-    chmod 444 /eosstracker/www/nodeid.txt
+    /bin/chmod 444 /eosstracker/www/nodeid.txt
 else
-    rm -f /eosstracker/www/nodeid.txt
+    /bin/rm -f /eosstracker/www/nodeid.txt
 fi

 # Check and add necessary directories and mount points for aprsc >= 2.1.5